Complete Call-by-Value Calculi of Control Operators II: Strong Termination: Preliminaries

-Namely we were able to exchange $\mu$-operator and let-operator.
-As we commented in the paper, however, this equality axiom was inessential for proof of the sharpened completeness theorem.
-In place, we can consider a reduction rule.
-For the purpose in this paper, the latter approach gives better results at this stage.
-So we adopt the rule {\it exch} above.
+Namely, we were able to exchange the $\mu$-operator and let-operator.
+As we commented in the first paper, however, this equality axiom was inessential for proving the sharpened completeness theorem.
+Instead, we can consider a reduction rule.
+For the purpose of this paper, the latter approach gives better results at this stage.
+Therefore, we adopt the rule {\it exch} above.
 It is open whether the same results are obtained if the equality axiom is chosen.
 See Rem.~\ref{orv02}. \end{rema}